-Here on this side of the Atlantic, we are obsessed with all things peanut butter, peanut butter flavoured everything is on every corner, literally!!
-Especially chocolate, they do love their peanut butter chocolate hear.
+Here on this side of the Atlantic, we are obsessed with all things peanut butter, peanut butter flavoured everything is on every corner.
+Especially chocolate, they do love their peanut butter chocolate here.

 In the summer I even tried a peanut butter and jelly burger.
 Yes, you did read that right.

-Not in the slightest Slimming World friendly (far from it), but was one of those things I just had to try.
-It sounds pretty disgusting when you think about it, but it really tasted delicious.
-The jelly (or jam) was like a spicy red jalapeño jam that just was heaven, it was so good and well worth the day of plan to sample it.
+Not in the slightest Slimming Eats friendly (far from it), but was one of those things I just had to try.
+It sounds pretty weird when you think about it, but it really tasted delicious.
+The jelly (or jam) was like a spicy red jalapeño jam that just was heaven, it was so good and well worth the day off plan to sample it.

 So for my first instalment of overnight oats, it had to of course be Peanut Butter and Jelly Overnight Oats.
 When I made this bad boy up, I really had to refrain from digging a spoon in straight away.
 After all it wouldn't really be overnight oats, if I didn't leave it overnight.